 - Estimates suggest that more than 210 million people worldwide suffer from addiction to social media and the internet.
 (Science Direct)

-- Symptoms of depression are twice as likely to exhibit in teens who spend 5 or more hours a day on their smartphones.
+- Symptoms of depression are twice as likely to appear in teens who spend five to seven hours a day on their smartphones.
+(NPR)